yuki-oyama/tristan2025-website/content/venue/_index.md

 ---
 ## <a name="access-gala"> Thursday evening: Gala dinner</a>
 - We will provide a private shuttle between **Nago city center to Bankoku Shinryokan (conference venue) for accompanying guests** before Gala dinner.
   - Bus stops (see [the bus map](access/bus_map.pdf) for exact locations): 1.
 Hotel Yugaf Inn Okinawa, 2.
 Nago City Hall, 3.
-Nago Shokuan mae bus stop, 4.
+Green Rich hotel, 4.
 Hotel Route Inn Nago, 5.
 Best Western Okinawa Kouki Beach Hotel, 6.
 Bankoku Shinryokan
   - Schedule: Hotel Yugaf Inn Okinawa (17:15) → Venue (18:15)
   - When staff are no longer present, the bus has already departed.
 Please also check the spreadsheet for real-time updates and a detailed timetable: